meryldakin/elixir_kaffe_codealong/README.md

 In this codealong we'll build the barest of simple Elixir applications and use Kaffe to connect it to a locally running Kafka server.
 Later we'll cover a couple of variations to connect a dockerized Kafka server or an umbrella elixir app.

 This post assumes basic knowledge of Elixir and no knowledge of Kafka or Kaffe.
-Here is the repo with the full project: ElixirExampleKaffe Codealong
+Here is the repo with the full project: ElixirKaffeCodealong Codealong

 ## What is Kafka, briefly?
 Kafka is a messaging system.
 It does essentially three things: